 Skincare products usually have a rotating door policy in the bathrooms of beauty editors—in one day and out the other.
-Like a summer fling, it's often easier not to get too attached.
-I found myself to be quite the fair-weather user, flitting from cream to cream and serum to serum, citing my rarely sensitive, hardly problematic skin as motivation to try (and report on) as many options as I could get my hands on.
+Like a summer fling, it's often easiest not to get too attached.
+I found myself to be quite the fair-weather user, flitting from cream to cream and serum to serum, citing my rarely-sensitive, unproblematic skin as motivation to try (and report on) as many options as I could get my hands on.

-One of the most crucial of criteria, though, always seemed to be the scent.
+One of the most crucial criteria for me, though, always seemed to be the scent.
 I wanted my skincare routine to feel spa-like, opting for products fragranced with rose, lavender, or some fresh essential oil mixture.
-It wasn't until recently (at the ripe age of 28, when I more seriously began to invest in preventative and no-longer-preventative measures of skincare) that I found my long-term groove.
+It wasn't until I hit my late-20s (when I more seriously began to invest in preventative and no-longer-preventative measures of skincare) that I found my long-term groove.

-My skin has never looked better, and I owe it all to a few big gun–level products.
-While they all have an A+ reputation in common, the most prominent similarity is their scent.
-Only this time, it's not the floral, herby blend I formerly craved.
+My skin has never looked better, and I owe it all to a few big-gun products.
+While they all boast an A+ reputation, the most prominent similarity is their scent.
+Only this time, it's not the floral, herby-blend I formerly craved.
 Every single one of my go-to, can't-live-without favorites smells… bad.

 If I had to pick one product to supplement the splendor and glory that P50 brings about, this is the one.
-On its own, the combination of ferulic acid and pure vitamin C and E enhances my skin's protection against environmental damage caused by free radicals, improves signs of aging and photodamage, reduces the appearance of lines and wrinkles, and brightens my complexion each time I use it.
+On its own, the combination of ferulic acid, pure vitamin C, and vitamin E enhances my skin's protection against environmental damage caused by free radicals, improves signs of aging and photodamage, reduces the appearance of lines and wrinkles, and brightens my complexion each time I use it.
 Together with P50, the duo is a skincare powerhouse I can't believe I ever lived without.

 The thing is, the reason I lived without it for so long (despite its many, many glowing reviews) is the smell.
 It was described to me as something like "boiling hot dog water," which, to be fair, isn't far from the truth.
 You get used to it, though, and for what it does to my skin, I'll never complain again.

-I started using this particular serum at the suggestion of Husted, as it's particularly healing and regenerating and it helps with pigmentation.
-As a former habitual sunbather, sun damage is a huge concern of mine.
+I started using this serum at the suggestion of Husted, as it's particularly healing and regenerating and it improves pigmentation.
+As a former frequent sunbather, sun damage is a massive concern of mine.

 Farsali's Volcanic Elixir contains potent Polynesian tamanu oil—which has properties known to help repair and condition skin, explains Sal Ali, the brand's founder.
 "The oil's strong, earthy scent is a testament to how powerful it is; we didn't want to compromise that by trying to mask it with artificial scents.
 Tamanu oil contains a lipid called calophylloide, which is highly anti-inflammatory."